 Any business, especially a small business, is interested in two things: profits and increased profits.
-Determining your profit margin is, in theory, reasonably straightforward.
-You subtract your total expenses from your total revenue.
+In theory, determining your profit margin is elementary, You subtract total expenses from total revenue.

 To increase your profit margin, you can work on increasing sales, decreasing your operating costs, and increasing prices.
 In addition, you can upsell your current customers.
 Nevertheless, as anyone in business will tell you, it’s not always that easy.
 Raising prices alone can have a strong negative effect and can decrease your profit margin dramatically.

 Digital marketing is one of the most widely available ways to help increase your profit margin.

 What works and what doesn’t?
 Can anything be improved?
 It’s time for a little analysis to find out.

 - Gather a report of your marketing activities from the previous year.
 Now get your performance metrics from Google Analytics and compare the dates.
 What trends do you notice in the data?
 Where and when were your conversions most active?

 - Once you determined which were successful and which were not:

 - Replicate the successful campaigns

 - Do the right people see your campaign?
 Determine if your audience is correct for your message.
 If not, change your target strategy and your ads.
 You want to attract the right traffic and increase your conversions.

 - What channels are working?
 Compare your site performance by channel.
 Which is bringing in the most qualified leads?
 Does one channel need additional optimization?
 How you need to adjust your strategies and spending for each one?